 How to Use This Guide to Identify Snakes in Indiana

-In order to make best use of this key, you will need (in most cases) to have intimate access to the animal, although a camera with a very good zoom lens can substitute for this.
-Please keep in mind that the best approach, upon encountering any snake in the wild, is to appreciate the animal from a distance.
+In order to make the best use of this key, you will need (in most cases) to have intimate access to the animal, although a camera with a very good zoom lens can substitute for this.
+Please keep in mind that the best approach upon encountering any snake in the wild is to appreciate the animal from a distance.
 If you have access to a shed skin, a dead snake, or a live snake that absolutely had to be captured in order to be relocated and/or identified, then the next section will aid in determining what kind of snake it is.

-As all of Indiana's rear-fanged venomous snakes are relatively harmless (with regard to humans; click here to understand why), I will not emphasize which snakes on this list belong to that group but I will point out which snakes are front-fanged venomous (learn more about front- and rear-fanged snakes, as well as what "venomous" means) because their venoms have the potential to be quite dangerous.
+As all of Indiana's rear-fanged venomous snakes are relatively harmless (with regard to humans; click here to understand why), I will not emphasize which snakes on this list belong to that group, but I will point out which snakes are front-fanged venomous (learn more about front- and rear-fanged snakes, as well as what "venomous" means) because their venoms have the potential to be quite dangerous.
 Once you have your snake or skin shed readily available for identification, please continue your research to find out more about your snake.

 What Are Keeled Scales and Where Is the Anal Plate?

 A snake's scales and whether they are "keeled" or smooth is important information.
 Keeled scales have a ridge along the dorsal mid-line, like the keel of a boat, giving the snake a "rough" texture.
 Smooth-scaled snakes do not have these ridges.
-Another important piece of information when identifying a snake is their approximate distribution range.
-The habitat ranges for Indiana's snakes is specified in brackets in the key.
+Another important piece of information when identifying a snake is its approximate distribution range.
+The habitat ranges for Indiana's snakes are specified in brackets in the key.
 This key also poses questions about snake specimens to help you narrow down the possibilities.
 While some answers will yield the identity of your unknown snake, others will simply point you in the right direction.

 Dichotomous Key for Identifying Snakes in Indiana